nadchif/ar-playground/README.md

 Random AR experiments using ("https://github.com/jeromeetienne/AR.js/blob/master/README.md", "AR.js")

-##How it works
+## How it works
-1. Visit ("https://github.com/jeromeetienne/AR.js/blob/master/README.md") via your phone/tablet browser
+1. Visit "https://nadchif.github.com/ar-playground") via your phone/tablet browser

 -OR-

 Scan this QR code on your phone

-2. You point over the camera over ("https://github.com/jeromeetienne/AR.js/blob/master/README.md", "this") map.
+2. You point over the camera over [this] "https://github.com/nadchif/ar-playground/blob/master/assets/experience/pattern-map.png" map.
 You can print the map, or display it from a tablet or PC screen.
+Ensure that the whole map AND BLACK MARGINS are visible on the camera screen.